ryankert/last-blog/_posts/2022-05-31-Using a 555 timer to flash an LED.md

 ### Why?

-> I believe why two wave is different is because the Capacitor store the energy, so it have some sort of buffer-ish influence.
+I believe why two wave is different is because the Capacitor store the energy, so it have some sort of buffer-ish influence.
+{:.info}

 ## Licence